kushalpandya/Ambiance-Precise/README.md

 Fixes made with Ambiance-Precise
 --------------------------------

-The theme fixed all above mentioned UI glitches.
+The theme fixes all above mentioned UI glitches.

 * Context menus are dark, to match with rest of the theme (a fix).
 * Font color of panel menu in classic mode is white and icon is also visible (a fix).
 * Nautilus now has dark sidebar (new addition).

-There is a [long discussion on Launchpad][discussion] with many affected Users which you should read if you want the full story.
+There is a [a thread on Launchpad][discussion] with many affected Users which you should read if you want the full story.

   [discussion]: https://bugs.launchpad.net/ubuntu/+source/light-themes/+bug/925895